 - How long has the Callicrate Bander been around?
 The idea for the Callicrate Bander was born in 1991.
 Mike Callicrate, owner of Callicrate Cattle Company, liked the idea of ligation over surgical castration, but was not pleased with the results of the available tools on the market.
 He took his concept to Gordon Ross and the Callicrate Bander became a reality.
 The Callicrate Bander and Callicrate Loops have been manufactured by Ross Manufacturing in St. Francis, Kansas ever since.
 The pre-made Callicrate Loop was introduced in 1995.

 - What effect does temperature have on drop time?
 Although ambient temperature, hot or cold, can have some effect on the length of time needed for the testicles and scrotum to fall off, for the most part this effect is minimal.
 The band works by shutting off the blood supply to the tissue.
 Heat or cold can only affect to a small degree the amount of blood flow to the area.

 - What effect does very hot weather have on banding?
 Sometimes in very hot weather, the contents of the scrotums putrefy so fast that gaseous pressure builds up, causing the scrotums to swell.
 Therefore, during periods of hot weather, it is beneficial to open the scrotum after placing the band.
-To open the scrotum and relieve pressure, apply the band as directed, then make a slit through the scrotal skin at the bottom of each testicle.
-The slits should be ½” to 1″.
+To open the scrotum and relieve pressure, apply the band as directed, then make a small slit (approx. 1”) near the bottom of each side of the scrotum.